AlexU238/Queries/README.md

 How to run

-Option 1: Built and run with gradle in terminal (Powershell/cmd) locally
+Option 1: Built and run with gradle in terminal (Linux terminal/Powershell/cmd) locally.
+WARNING: the build and development was done on linux.

 1) Make sure that at least JAVA 17 is installed on your machine.
 If needed export your JAVA HOME and path to JAVA HOME in the terminal (This is a fix for failed compileJava task).